George Beresford-Stooke: Retirement from HNOCS

 In 1959, Sir George was part of a team tasked by UK to investigate the detention camps in Kenya.

-Sir George was a Gentleman Usher of the Blue Rod, 1959–1972.
+Sir George was a Gentleman Usher of the Blue Rod of the Order of St. Michael and St. George, 1959–1972.

-Sir George and Creenagh later moved to Hillfarance, west of Taunton, Somerset, where he died on 7 April 1983.
-He lies buried in the Churchyad of the Parish Church of the Holy Cross at Hillfarrance.
+Sir George and Creenagh later moved to Hillfarance, west of Taunton, Somerset, close to the retirement home of the daughter of Lord & Lady Baden-Powell.
+Sir George died there on 7 April 1983.
 His wife Creenagh (born 14 May 1907) also died there, in November 1998.